hydraulic-software/jcef-conveyor/README.md

 This repository shows how to ship an app that use JCEF Maven with Conveyor.

-## Caveats
+## Caveat

-1. Currently the app only works on macOS and Windows.
-2. You must build on UNIX (this is because the `from-maven.conf` doesn't work on Windows yet, not any fundamental incompatibility, you could provide the classpath separately).

-Linux support and Windows building will hopefully come soon.
+Currently it's only been tested on macOS and Windows.
+Linux support will hopefully come soon.

 ## Initializing JCEF